sysprog21/shecc/README.md

 ## Build and Verify

-Configure which backend you want, `shecc` supports `ARMv7-A` and `RISC-V32I` backend:
+Configure which backend you want, `shecc` supports ARMv7-A and RV32IM backend:
 ```
 $ make config ARCH=arm
 # Target machine code switch to Arm

 $ make config ARCH=riscv
-# Target machine code switch to riscv
+# Target machine code switch to RISC-V
 ```

 Run `make` and you should see this: